KuldeepSinh/YAMS/README.md

 <b>Whats in the name: </b>

-While the name, YAMS, is inspired by one of the populer web-servers YAWS (http://hyber.org/), I wish YAMS to have other traits set by its inspiration.
+While the name, YAMS, is inspired by one of the populer web-servers YAWS (http://hyber.org/).

 <b>Major References: </b>